Introduction

 What Is Real-World Data?

 Clinical trials seek to answer specific questions in a controlled environment to earn regulatory approval of an investigational drug or device.
-The information gathered from these trials lacks data from a real-world environment.
+Typically, the information gathered from these trials lacks data from a real-world environment.
 Therefore, post-market studies are often critical to understanding patient adherence and clinical efficacy in the real world, outside of a controlled clinical study.

 RWD comes from a variety of sources outside of traditional clinical trials.
 Researchers routinely collect patient data from sources such as: